Stuffed Breakfast Biscuits

 - Gently separate the biscuits in half (top and bottom), leaving the back part attached if possible.

 - Prepare egg wash by mixing egg and 1 tablespoon milk in a small bowl.
-Brush egg walk on each biscuit.
+Brush egg wash on each biscuit.

 - Bake in preheated oven for 15 minutes or until the biscuits are golden brown.